ggreer/geoff.greer.fm/_posts/2016-02-04-on-learning-c-part-3-c-programming-substance-guidelines.md

 > `if(rc < 0) goto fail;`

 I can't get behind that.
 Never omit braces.
 The reasoning behind this is straightforward: When changing a one-line conditional into a multi-line conditional, people occasionally forget to add braces.
 Often, a `goto` or `return` ends up always being taken.
 By always using braces, you make your programs immune to this entire class of bugs.
 It's a no-brainer.
-You're sacrificing some subjective stylistic appearance advantages for an objective increase in the likelihood of correctness.
+You're sacrificing subjective improvement in appearance for an objective improvement in correctness.
+I can't say it enough: Never omit braces.

 ### Error Handling

-> Use an assertion macro that accepts a format string

-This is
+>- Error handling
+>  - Do it, always, even in sample code
+...
+>    - Handle errors like everyone is watching

+This seems needlessly paranoid.
+Both the "when" and "how" of error handling depend heavily on what you're doing.
+If your code is used (or can be used) in something important, then go wild checking return values.
+However, there are some errors that you should probably never try to handle.
+For example, according to the spec, `malloc()` will return `NULL` if it couldn't allocate the requested memory.
+In practice, it's practically useless to check the return value of `malloc()`.
+Modern operating systems will lie about having enough memory<sup>[\[2\]](#ref_2)</sup>, then [kill your process for accessing the "allocated" memory](https://www.kernel.org/doc/gorman/html/understand/understand016.html).

+That said, C programs written by beginners tend to have issues with error handling.
+Often, they completely ignore errors and keep on truckin', causing them to crash in odd ways.
+A simple crash-and-burn check would do wonders.
+Something like:

+{% highlight c %}
+rv = do_something(&foo);
+if (rv) {
+  fprintf(stderr, "Error: %s\n", strerror(errno));
+  exit(1);
+}
+{% endhighlight %}

+(This assumes `do_something()` sets `errno`.)

 ## Conclusion

-Overall, I think *C Programming Substance Guidelines* is helpful, but I can't point newbies to it unconditionally.
+Overall, I think *C Programming Substance Guidelines* is helpful, but I can't point newbies to it without major caveats.
 A decent portion of its advice is double-edged or counterproductive.

-I've covered what I think is important.
-This post could be 10x longer by addressing more points in detail, but few would want to read that much.
-Also, I don't want to write that much.
+My initial thoughts are a good note to end on:

+> Please don't blindly follow this guide.
+Explore other codebases (including the ones the author linked to).
+Talk to other programmers.
+Write your own projects, and get feedback from those who are more knowledgable.

+> You might notice that this advice generalizes to every language.
+That's because C isn't special.
+If anything, the language itself is simpler than most.
+C has just had more time to accumulate cruft, both technical and cultural.
+So don't feel intimidated.
+Once you learn those bits of historical trivia, you'll be fine.

 ---